-The student should have undergone the prescribed course of study for a period of not less than 3 years and passed the prescribed examination in all the courses / years.
-Further, a Student will get a maximum of six years only from the year of admission to pass all the courses.
+The student should have undergone the prescribed course of study with the exit option for a period of not less than 4 years and passed the prescribed examination in all the courses / years.
+Further, a Student will get a maximum of 6/8 years only from the year of admission to pass all the courses and get the B. Com Degree and B. Com (Hons) respectively as prescribed by the NEP guidelines of Pondicherry University time to time.